timelystream/timelystream.com/docs/get-started/docker.md

 └── public
 ```

-For details on passing QuestDB server settings to a Docker container, see the
+For details on passing Blazar server settings to a Docker container, see the
 [Docker section](/docs/reference/configuration#docker) of the server
 configuration documentation.